Amen (TV series): Premise

-The series revolves around Ernest Frye, a widower deacon of the First Community Church of Philadelphia, who also works as a lawyer.
-He is often dishonest and frequently gets into trouble with his many harebrained schemes.
-Frye has a single daughter named Thelma.
-Reuben Gregory is the new, young pastor of the church, and also the object of Thelma's affection.
-The two get married during season four, despite the fact that Gregory and Frye often butt heads.
-In the series finale, Thelma gives birth to the couple's first child.
+The series stars Sherman Hemsley (of All in the Family and The Jeffersons fame) as Deacon Ernest Frye, of the First Community Church of Philadelphia.
+Frye, who works as a lawyer, is often dishonest and frequently gets into trouble with his many harebrained schemes.
+Anna Maria Horsford played Deacon Frye's 36-year-old single daughter, Thelma Frye.
+The Reverend Reuben Gregory, played by Clifton Davis, was the new, young pastor of the First Community Church, and also the object of Thelma's affection.
+The two eventually married during the fourth season, despite the fact that Reverend Gregory and Deacon Frye often butted heads.
+In the series finale, Thelma gives birth to the couple's first child..